BrandonChang1/Portfolio/README.md

 could be light and dark mode like in https://www.paytonpierce.dev/ is the pdf icon responsive for odnwloading resume? it is also too orange

-maybe skills like in https://github.com/aycanogut/aycan.dev
+maybe skills like in https://github.com/aycanogut/aycan.dev also has lightdark mode

 detailed description of skills in about and also a skills page?